GSTC Trainers and PartnersAyako Ezaki2022-08-03T09:33:40+08:00

 Country: Japan Language: Japanese Region of Operation: Japan

 Dr. Kumi Kato (PhD, Queensland, MEd, Griffith, BA, Tohoku) is a professor at the Faculty of Tourism/Graduate School of Tourism, Wakayama University, and a special appointed professor at Musashino University, Japan.
 She also has a visiting professorship at Asian Institute of Tourism, University of the Philippines, and advisory role at organizations including the Sustainable Tourism Promotion Center, APTEC (UNWTO Japan), Osaka University and Global Himalayan Expeditions India.
 She currently teaches sustainability & tourism, with a particular focus on community identity, empowerment and resilience.
 Before returning to Japan in 2008, she taught 24 years in Australia, in environmental studies, intercultural communication as well as professional development for teachers and business.
 She also developed a number of teaching materials and resources.

 In 2018-19, Kumi lead a national project to develop a sustainable tourism standard Japan Sustainable Tourism Standard for Destinations (JSTS-D), a GSTC-D based standard developed during 2019.
 She also served as a site auditor for the WTTC Tourism for Tomorrow Award.
 Kumi is a passionate advocate for sustainability in community development, education and research, working with a wide range of stakeholders, and initiating practical and often creative projects (e.g. documentary, performances and public installations).
 Now based in Japan, she is committed to promoting sustainable tourism locally, regionally and globally.

-Country: Germany Languages: English Regions of Operation: Europe
+Country: Germany, UK Language: English Regions of Operation: Europe